 In light of yesterday’s events, there is undoubtedly a lot to say.
-Where to begin.
-I’ve been silent for an entire day yesterday, thinking.
-I had hoped that the worldwide trend set in motion since several years would not manifest itself powerfully enough to actually overturn the 2016 US presidential election.
+I was silent for an entire day yesterday, thinking.
+I had hoped that the worldwide trend towards nationalism and isolationism would not manifest itself powerfully enough to claim the 2016 US presidential election.

-I do not know what to do with this wake up call.
-I have many ideas of course, but there are probably much smarter people who will do better things and make better decisions.
-In the end I do believe, even if this turns out to become a darker age – which I somehow doubt, but then again, who am I to judge – that whatever is happening is absolutely to society’s benefit in the long run.
+I do not know what to do with this realization.
+I have many ideas of course, but achieving them with our politics seems impossible.
+And yet I still believe, even if this becomes a darker age – which I somehow doubt, but then again – that whatever is happening can benefit to society in the long run.
 The pendulum swings.

-My only fear is that political organisations are now re-making the same mistake they always have, frantically working to accurately describe this “new found demographic” (for lack of a better word), that they then can – at best – connect to, or – at worst – electorally exploit.
+My fear is that political organisations are making the same mistake, frantically working to accurately describe this newly found demographic , that they then can at best connect to, or at worst electorally exploit.

-This “new demographic” will soon thought to be analysed and understood, the people quantified, and put into a box.
-A new definition will be found, cutting through the traditional lines of income, gender, race, sexual orientation, class and what not.
-The feeling of someone proclaiming they understand you, being the very reason for the uprising in the first place.
+This new demographic will be analysed and understood, the people quantified and characterized.
+A new definition will be created, cutting through traditional lines of income, gender, race, sexual orientation, and class.
+And yet the feeling of someone proclaiming they understand you might be the very reason for the uprising.

-What if we would stop trying to categorise, for a little while.
+What if we stopped trying to categorise, for a little while.